Sally Quinn: Newspaper journalism

-A Savannah, Georgia, native and Smith College graduate, Quinn began at The Washington Post with minimal experience: reportedly called by Ben Bradlee after a report of her pajama party in celebration of the election to Congress of Barry Goldwater Jr., the job interview included the following exchange.
+Quinn began at The Washington Post with minimal experience, and was reportedly called by Ben Bradlee after a report of her pajama party in celebration of the election to Congress of Barry Goldwater Jr. The job interview included the following exchange.

 "Can you show me something you've written?" asked Managing Editor Benjamin Bradlee.
 "I've never written anything," admitted Quinn.
 Pause.
 "Well," said Bradlee, "nobody's perfect."
 (A profile in Vanity Fair attributes the "Nobody's perfect" line to editorial-page editor Philip L. Geyelin.)

-However, as a reporter for the paper's style section, Quinn soon demonstrated a talent for drawing out the subjects of her interviews and profiles.
-Henry Kissinger said, "[The Post reporter] Maxine Cheshire makes you want to commit murder.
-Sally Quinn makes you want to commit suicide."
-A notable incident of her career was her claim that Zbigniew Brzezinski, then the National Security Advisor, jokingly opened his fly in front of a reporter, a claim The Post retracted the following day.
+A notable incident of her career was her claim that Zbigniew Brzezinski, then the National Security Advisor, jokingly opened his fly in front of a reporter, a claim the Post retracted the following day.

 Quinn was critical of President Bill Clinton during the impeachment trial, stating that he had "fouled the nest".
-Quinn had a long-standing animosity for the Clintons, possibly due to a perceived snub by First Lady Hillary Clinton, who declined a party invitation from Quinn.
+In 1993, First Lady Hillary Clinton declined a party invitation from Quinn, which was perceived as a snub.
 Regarding Whitewater Independent Counsel Ken Starr, Quinn wrote: "Similarly, independent counsel Ken Starr is not seen by many Washington insiders as an out-of-control prudish crusader.
 Starr is a Washington insider, too.
 He has lived and worked here for years.
 He had a reputation as a fair and honest judge.
 He has many friends in both parties.
 Their wives are friendly with one another and their children go to the same schools."
 Harry Jaffe wrote in Salon that Quinn's condemnation of Bill Clinton's adultery rang hollow coming from someone who broke up the marriage of her boss Ben Bradlee before going on to marry Bradlee herself.